alexaat/technical_task_android/README.md

 - Code should be production ready

 ### Deliverables
-- The forked version of this repo
+- The forked version of this repo.